Add the finishing touch to your exterior spaces with well-planned outdoor landscape lighting.

-When it comes to outdoor landscape lighting, a little goes a long way.
+When it comes to lighting your landscape, a little goes a long way.
 That's because your eyes need less light outdoors than they do indoors in order to see light, shadow, and pattern.
-To plan your outdoor landscape lighting, walk around your yard at night, envision how and when you want to use your spaces, and rely on these tips.
+To plan your outdoor lighting, walk around your yard at night, envision how and when you want to use your spaces, and rely on these tips.

 How light is seen during the day is different from how it is seen at night, a particularly important distinction when it comes to lighting pathways and other outdoor spaces.
 However, certain principles about lighting remain true.